 The Interact Climate Change Facility (ICCF) builds on the successful model of EFP, and finances renewable energy and energy efficiency projects in the private sector in developing countries and emerging economies.
-It is funded by the French Development Agency (AFD), the European Investment Bank (EIB) and several EDFI members.
+It is funded by the European Investment Bank (EIB) and nine EDFI members.

 The ICCF seeks to promote the use of renewable energy and clean technologies as well as energy efficiency in developing and emerging countries by providing long-term financing.
 By expanding access to clean, reliable and affordable electricity in these countries, where the demand for electricity is often larger than supply, the ICCF aims to boost economic growth, enable companies to create new jobs and promote a more equitable distribution of income.
 Demonstrating the economic viability of projects, the ICCF also aims to act as a catalyst to attract additional financing, especially in the energy sector in developing countries.